mbarragan/inditx/README.md

 # inditx demo

 Rest Microservice [Spring Boot v2.7.6](http://projects.spring.io/spring-boot/) sample app for Inditex.
-See technical documentation (Postman collection and Swagger yaml file) on the project root.
+See technical documentation (Postman collection as a resource, [OpenAPI](http://localhost:8080/api-docs) and [Swagger](http://localhost:8080/swagger-ui.html) ) on the project root.

 You can find the requested tests as described below in class `ItxDemoIntegrationTest.java` implemented in [JUnit5](https://junit.org/junit5/docs/current/user-guide/).

-NOTE: Other tests were implemented to improve coverage.
+NOTE: Other tests were implemented to improve coverage (98% lines).

 ## Requirements